furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 ### General Structure
 This project is structured according to Polylith Architecture principles.
-If you are not familiar with Polylith Architecture, please refer to its [documentation](https://polylith.gitbook.io/polylith) for further and deeper understanding.
+If you are not familiar with the Polylith architecture, please refer to its [documentation](https://polylith.gitbook.io/polylith) for further and deeper understanding.

 The workspace is the root directory in a Polylith codebase, and is where we work with all our building blocks and projects.
 A workspace is usually version controlled in a monorepo, and contains all the building blocks,